department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-dependents/research-design/686-usability-staging-0520/686-usability-staging-research-plan.md

 3. Upload scenarios and requirements will need greater clarification. the actual upload process itself will be quick and easy, but users will be frustrated by having to scan/find documents.

-4. Divorce plus stepchild combination may be problematic since it's long and requires detailed (potentially emotionally-charged) information.
+4. Combination workflows will be long but relatively easy for users; the divorce plus stepchild combination may be problematic since it's long and requires detailed (potentially emotionally-charged) information.

 #### Success
-This research effort will be successful if it gives clear indications regarding the usability of the 21-686c (and 21-674) form flows.
-This does not necessarily mean the layouts and patterns are validated, rather it means there is an actionable path forward to refine these tools for maximum clarity and effectiveness.
+This research effort will be successful if it gives clear indications regarding the usability of the 21-686c (and 21-674) form flows so that final refinement can be made before product launch.
 Specifically, several things need to be determined:
  - Will users understand and accept the multi-purpose nature of the form
  - What guidance (instructional text, headers, etc.) will users need to support successful completion of the form
  - Will users understand when additional information is required; and how to upload it